A few days after I got the idea to make my garden planning tool, I ran into several hiccups.

 I searched for plant variety information—how and when precisely do you sow, plant, care, and harvest, and specifications such as space, moisture, soil, sun requirements, and so on.
 I couldn’t find any consistent database with an API that provides all that.

 If there are any, I could not find them, or they are proprietary or without an API.
 So, since I needed to use my garden planner yesterday (!!)
 I had to reconsider a few things.

-So, I will make a product for me instead of a product for the world.
+So, I will make a product for myself instead of one for the world.
 I must remember to keep things as straightforward as possible while still functional.
 What does that mean?

 The API will be reasonably straightforward CRUD.
 I doubt I will ever use the delete function, though.
 The point is to use this for years to come and evolve the data, not diminish it.
-However, since what I am building is essentially a "book of seeds," they do come with an expiration date, so I might have to "soft delete" a batch of seeds - not necessarily the species/variety.
+However, since I am building a “book of seeds,” and they come with an expiration date, I might have to “soft delete” a batch of seeds - not necessarily the species/variety.

 I will be generating data using a front-end application.

-If I find it necessary, I might still use external APIs for images, taxon information, etc. I will probably also use external sources, such as the ones mentioned above, to add valuable information about pests, care, and characteristics that I should keep in mind.
-These will require citation and a link, as is proper and nice for work well done.
+If necessary, I might still use external APIs for images, taxon information, etc. I will probably also use external sources, such as the ones mentioned above, to add valuable information about pests, care, and characteristics that I should keep in mind.
+These will require citation and a link, as it is proper and nice for work well done.

-The front-end app needs the mother-of-all-forms to generate the data correctly and slap me when I'm lazy.
-If the information I need is not on the seed packet or the seller's website, dig, guuurl!
+The front-end app needs the mother of all forms to generate the data correctly and slap me when I’m lazy.
+If I need information absent from the seed packet or the seller’s website, dig, guuurl!
 Incomplete data and messy descriptions are the reason I started this in the first place.